jgao2016/2017_AR-Space-Guide/README.md

 Frontend development: Jingchen Gao, Donghai Liu
 UI Design: Donghai Liu.

-This app can help visitors to find the location of any company inside the coworking space.
+This iOS app can help visitors to find the location of any company inside the coworking space.
 Vuforia AR platform is used to develop this app.
 After scanning the logo of the company, 3D arrows would pop up on the screen, leading visitor to the next marker, which would also lead to another marker, until the visitor reaches the destination.